World National football team squads

 Brazil Women

 The Brazil women's national football team (Portuguese: Seleção Brasileira Feminina de futebol) represents Brazil in international women's football and is run by the Brazilian Football Confederation (CBF).
-It has participated in all nine editions of the FIFA Women's World Cup, finishing as runner-up in 2007, and nine editions of the Copa América Femenina.
+It has participated in all nine editions of the FIFA Women's World Cup, finishing as runner-up in 2007, and all ten editions of the Copa América Femenina, finishing as the champion in nine editions and as runner-up in one edition.

 Brazil played their first game on 22 July 1986 against the United States, losing 2–1.